bigomics/omicsplayground-doc/modules/mod1_datatab.rst

 Plots
 --------------------------------------------------------------------------------
-For a gene specified by the user, the plots section displays figures related to the expression level of the gene, correlation with other genes, and average expression ranking within the dataset (\textbf{Supp.
-Fig. 5}).
-It also correlates the gene with other gene expressions in datasets such as ImmProt \cite{rieckmann2017social} and HPA \cite{uhlen2010towards}, and plots the cumulative correlation.
-Furthermore, tissue expression for a selected gene is displayed using the GTEx database.
-For further information from the literature, hyperlinks are provided to link the selected gene to databases like OMIM \cite{hamosh2005online}, KEGG \cite{kanehisa2000kegg}, and GO \cite {gene2004gene}.
-In the visual analysis, users can filter out some samples or collapse the samples by phenotype class.
+:**A**: For a gene specified by the user, the plots section displays figures
+        related to the expression level of the gene, correlation with other genes, and average expression ranking within the dataset.

+:**B**: In the visual analysis, users can filter out some samples or collapse
+        the samples by phenotype class.
 It is also possible to visualize the information on a raw count level (CPM) instead of a log2 level (logCPM).

+:**C**: For further information from the literature, hyperlinks are provided to
+        link the selected gene to databases like OMIM \cite{hamosh2005online}, KEGG \cite{kanehisa2000kegg}, and GO \cite {gene2004gene}.

+:**D**: It also correlates the gene to the expressions of other genes across
+        datasets such as ImmProt and HPA, and plots the cumulative correlation.

+:**E**: Furthermore, tissue expression for a selected gene is displayed using
+        the GTEx database.

 .. figure:: figures/ug.006.png
     :align: center
     :width: 100%

 Counts
 --------------------------------------------------------------------------------
-The total number of counts (abundance) per sample and their distribution among the samples are displayed in the \texttt{counts} section.
-For each sample, the user can also see the percentage of counts for major gene types, such as CD molecules, kinases or RNA binding motifs (\textbf{Supp.
-Fig. 6}).

 .. figure:: figures/ug.007.png
     :align: center
     :width: 100%

+:**F**: The total number of counts (abundance) per sample and their distribution
+        among the samples are displayed in the ``counts`` section.

+:**G**: For each sample, the user can also see the percentage of counts for major
+        gene types, such as CD molecules, kinases or RNA binding motifs.

 Gene table